Longwinter93/dbtCoreProject/dbtCoreProjectTraining/README.md

 ## dbt commands

-<br />dbt project was configured that it was possible to use these commands:
+<br />dbt project was configured that it was possible to run these commands in terminal:
 - dbt run
 - dbt init
 - dbt debug